Commercial Equipment Wholesalers

 Recent Developments

-• According to the latest US Bureau of Labor Statistics data, producer prices for professional and commercial equipment and supplies wholesalers rose 2.6% in September compared to a year ago after rising 8.1% in the previous September-versus-September annual comparison.
-The rise in producer prices follows an increase in sales for professional and commercial equipment distributors, which jumped 12.1% in July YoY, according to the Census Bureau.
-Meanwhile, employment by the industry was relatively flat, up just 0.5% year over year in September, while average industry wages rose 3.1% over the same period to $37.38 per hour, BLS data show.
+• According to the latest US Bureau of Labor Statistics data, producer prices for professional and commercial equipment and supplies wholesalers rose 1.3% in November compared to a year ago after rising 4% in the previous November-versus-November annual comparison.
+While still historically high, producer prices have eased from their peak in January 2024.
+Employment by commercial equipment wholesalers declined 1.5% year over year in October, while average industry wages rose 2.6% over the same period to a new high of $37.98 per hour, BLS data show.

 • Restaurant industry bankruptcies are on the rise amid an increase in operating costs and empty tables, The Wall Street Journal reports.
 In 2024, restaurant chains and operators are on track to declare the most bankruptcies in decades excluding 2020, when the pandemic upended the industry, according to an analysis of BankruptcyData.com records cited by WSJ.
 The firm tracked chapter 11 filings of restaurants that are publicly traded, along with companies holding more than $10 million in liabilities.
 Restaurant chains filing for bankruptcy in 2024 include TGI Fridays, Red Lobster, Buca di Beppo, and Rubio’s Coastal Grill.
 As consumers pull back from some types of discretionary spending, including dining out, same-store sales traffic at US restaurants dropped by 3.3% this year through Oct.
 6 versus the same period in 2023, according to market-research firm Black Box Intelligence.
 Visits to casual-dining restaurants fell 4.5% over the same period.